revaturelabs/interviewquestions/Java/Collections/Generics.md

 ---

-5. How to invoke and instantiate a genric type?
+5. How to invoke and instantiate a generic type?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)